Through a Glass Window

 Through a Glass Window is a lost 1922 American drama silent film directed by Maurice Campbell, written by Olga Printzlau, and starring May McAvoy, Fanny Midgley, Burwell Hamrick, Raymond McKee, F. A. Turner, and Carrie Clark Ward.
 It was released on April 2, 1922, by Paramount Pictures.

 Plot

-As described in a film magazine, Jenny Martin (McAvoy), daughter of an invalid mother (Midgley), makes many friends as a waitress of a doughnut shop on New York City's Lower East Side.
-Her brother Dan (Hamrick) is arrest for a theft committed to aid his sister and is sent to a reformatory.
+As described in a film magazine, Jenny Martin, daughter of an invalid mother, makes many friends as a waitress of a doughnut shop on New York City's Lower East Side.
+Her brother Dan is arrest for a theft committed to aid his sister and is sent to a reformatory.
 Jenny keeps the facts from her mother, who has gone blind.
-Jenny builds up an independent business for her brother to take over when he returns, and postpones until then her marriage to Italian vendor Tomasso Barilio (McKee).
+Jenny builds up an independent business for her brother to take over when he returns, and postpones until then her marriage to Italian vendor Tomasso Barilio.
 Her brother finally returns and the wedding is in prospect as the film ends.